Page to be developed; ideas and comments are welcome.

 Some years after 1859, quite shamefully and cowardly, without any formal refutation this reasonable and also logic point of departure, was silently and dishonestly abandoned and without any argumentation replaced by a very unreasonable and mere psychological marginal utility .

-First by William Stanley Jevons (British, 1863, thus after Zur Kritik (1959), but before Capital (1867)), then by Carl Menger (Austrian, 1871), and finally by Marie-Esprit-Léon Walras (French, 1874).
+First by William Stanley Jevons (British, 1863, thus after Zur Kritik (1959), but before Capital (1867)), then by Carl Menger (Austrian, 1871), and finally by Marie-Esprit-Léon Walras (French, 1874), without reference to the works by Karl Marx.
 It provoked much later a very “philosophical” chaos around the question whether or not such “point of departure” needed “proof”.
 It is a matter of historical class perspective.

 Well, there was not even the least “scientific foundation” for the quite psychological concept of “marginal utility” (it represents nothing more than a short sighted bourgeois vision); although the argument about the “theoretical assumption” was turned with force against Karl Marx, implying the whole of “classical political economy” (which he had already abolished) behind him.
 In a letter of 1868 to Ludwig Kugelmann Karl Marx adressed the question as follows: